-When detecting an object, a face in a photo for example, deep learning will learn many types of different patterns.
+When detecting an object, a face in a photo, for example, deep learning will learn many types of different patterns.
 Some patterns might be small edges in the photo, e.g. something around the eye, while another part of the deep neural network might detect the whole eye.
 When all those patterns are combined the algorithm will detect a face with very high accuracy.

-In other types of problems such as predicting a customer churn, predicting if a customer will buy another product or predicting the price of a real estate given certain types of information, traditional machine learning algorithms will often outperform deep neural networks.
+In other types of problems such as predicting a customer churn, predicting if a customer will buy another product or predicting the price of real estate given certain types of information, traditional machine learning algorithms will often outperform deep neural networks.

 Since their performance differs when dealing with different problems, there’s a little trick to get the best from all.
 XGBoost might learn a different pattern than a Support Vector Machine or Logistic Regression.
 Those three algorithms, or any other group of algorithms, can be combined using what we call stacking.
 By stacking models you take the best from each of those models and combine them into a final model that’s called a super learner, which should be at least as accurate as the best of the single algorithms.
-That means, if XGBoost achieves accuracy of 86%, Support Vector Machine 83% and Logistic Regression 79% the super learner should achieve at least 86% accuracy, or possibly higher.
+That means, if XGBoost achieves an accuracy of 86%, Support Vector Machine 83% and Logistic Regression 79% the super learner should achieve at least 86% accuracy, or possibly higher.

 So, deep learning is nothing more than a subfield of machine learning and is powerful and popular for certain types of problems.
-Traditional machine learning algorithms, especially the tree based ones, like XGBoost and Random Forest, are often the more powerful choices in other circumstances.
+Traditional machine learning algorithms, especially the tree-based ones, like XGBoost and Random Forest, are often the more powerful choices in other circumstances.
 At Sumo Analytics we understand the strengths and weaknesses of different algorithms, and therefore we analyse multiple algorithms for every problem we solve because we know there is no free lunch.